Third Level of Appeal: Decision by Office of Medicare Hearings and Appeals (OMHA)

 A request for an ALJ hearing must be filed with OMHA within 60 days of receipt of the reconsideration decision.
 The date of receipt of the reconsideration decision is presumed to be 5 days after the date of the decision notice, unless there is evidence to the contrary.
 Appellants must send notice of the ALJ hearing request to all other parties who were sent a copy of the QIC’s reconsideration, and include evidence of notification with the request for hearing or review (for details, see 42 CFR 405.1014).

 In order to request a hearing by an ALJ, the amount remaining in controversy must meet the threshold requirement.
 This amount is recalculated each year and may change.
-For calendar year 2023, the amount in controversy is $180.
-For calendar year 2024, the amount in controversy will remain at $180.
-To view the Amount in Controversy Federal Register notices for calendar years 2023 and 2024, see the "Related Links" section below.
+For calendar year 2024, the amount in controversy is $180.
+To view the Amount in Controversy Federal Register notice for calendar year 2024, see the "Related Links" section below.
 Information on calculating the amount in controversy is further down on this page.
 The reconsideration decision letter from the QIC provides full details on how to request an ALJ hearing.
 The request must be made in writing and can be filed using the form “OMHA-100” (see below).
 An appeal may be filed by mail or electronically via the OMHA e-Appeal Portal at https://hhs-ecape-portal.entellitrak.com.”
 If mailing an appeal and the form is not used, the request must contain all of the following information:

 A link to all OMHA forms can be found on the OMHA forms webpage: